 Early 20th-century visitors were looking down and not out, to sea, too busy looking for treasure during a series of extensive excavations.
 The archaeology had to be abandoned at the outbreak of World War II and the findings have only recently come to light and speaking of light...

-If you live on the east coast of England and unless you hail from Hunstanton, watery sunsets just ain't happening.
+If you live on the east coast of England but don't hail from Hunstanton, watery sunsets just ain't happening.
 Here in the South West, there's nothing but water until Newfoundland, which means, come sundown, they are often, quite frankly, just showing off.

 Meanwhile, back in Porth, it's clear why the holiday parks are here.
 The beach is at the head of a natural inlet and this protection provides family-friendly bathing with no surfers, dogs or surfing dogs, presumably, in summer although that clearly doesn't apply in November.